zhaolianhe/DeepMusics/README.md

 ## Model

-The multi-omics data are preprocessed into three sets of matrixes.
+The multi-omics data are preprocessed into four sets of matrixes.

 1.mutation matrix